corpbob/OpenShiftHowToGuides/exercises/06_configure_cicd.md

 # Configure the CI/CD pipeline
 ## Setup the UAT environment
 ### Create a project for UAT.
-For the purposes of this workshop, the project should be named after the following convention:

 *Important!
 Use the correct value of devX*

-devX-uat

 ```
 oc new-project devX-uat